solyoma/FalconBoard/README.md

           selection
         - delete drawings completely inside this area with the Del or BackSpace keys.
+        - if the selected area is empty delete empty space.
-        - copy / cut marked area and paste it at any position, even into new documents during the same session.
+        - copy / cut marked area and paste it at any position, even into new documents during the same session (screenshots excluded yet).
         - drawings completely under marked area can be re-colored.
    7. Usable with the mouse and with a graphics tablet.
 (No Android or iOS versions yet.)